-From what I have read Mr. and Mrs. Cohen were very smart business people.
+From what I have read Mr. and Mrs. Cohen were brilliant business people.
 They were way ahead of their time in what they offered in their large 15,500 square foot grocery store.

 Both of them were very active in their local community as well.
 They are deserving of this plaza named in their honor.
 It was dedicated in 1999 and is maintained by the Houston Parks and Recreation Department.

-Sometimes it really pays to get out of one’s vehicle…slow down…and learn about things one sees in more detail.
+Sometimes it pays to get out of one’s vehicle, slow down and learn about things one sees in more detail.
 My husband and I are glad that we did.
 The stone sculpture atop the metal base with lamp rising above it is so pretty!

 This Houston Heights area has so much to offer!
 Just last Sunday we attended another Bravura Concert Series at All Saints Catholic Church.
 The next one will be in September!